m0euk/RDS-Bridge/README.md

 **32-bit IEEE float**, sampled at **≥ ~120 kHz** so the 57 kHz RDS subcarrier is present.
 SDR Console records 32-bit float by default and now loads as-is (tested with an Elad FDM-S2); SDR++ works either way; SDR# / SatDump export 16-bit.
-Float recordings are level-matched automatically on load, so there is nothing to set. **Absolute tuning** — real MHz on the readout, with click- and type-to-tune within the recording — works whenever the file carries its centre frequency: SDR Console embeds it in the WAV metadata, while SDRuno and SDRConnect put it in the filename (a `100675000Hz` or `100.675MHz` token).
+Float recordings are level-matched automatically on load, so there is nothing to set. **Absolute tuning** — real MHz on the readout, with click-, wheel- and type-to-tune within the recording, straight from the frequency readout above the waterfall — works whenever the file carries its centre frequency: SDR Console embeds it in the WAV metadata, while SDRuno and SDRConnect put it in the filename (a `100675000Hz` or `100.675MHz` token).
 Without it, the recording still decodes at its own centre.